-Finding a three-bedroom house in downtown New York City is nearly impossible since apartments and condos rule the real estate market.
+Finding a three-bedroom apartment in downtown New York City is nearly impossible since apartments and condos rule the real estate market.
 So the next best choice is a three-bedroom apartment smack dab in the city’s heart.
 One such option that is pretty popular is the prewar-style classic six apartments.
-If you’re interested in learning more about buying a classic six apartment in NYC, this is the perfect place to start.
+If you want to learn more about buying a classic six-apartment in NYC, this is the perfect place to start.
 This guide teaches you everything you need about the classic six flats in NYC.
 We will include what they are, why people want them, the pros and cons, and if you should consider buying one.
 We will go over where to find classic six for sale in NYC.

-As the name so eloquently implies, you can probably guess how many rooms a classic six apartment has and why it’s named that way.
-A classic six consists of six rooms.
+As the name so eloquently implies, you can probably guess how many rooms a classic six-apartment has and why it’s named that way.
+It consists of six rooms.
 But it’s not just six random rooms.
 It will always include the following:

-A maid’s room is typically a smaller bedroom located off the kitchen and usually has its bathroom (full or half).
+A maid’s room is typically a smaller bedroom located off the kitchen and usually has its own bathroom (full or half).
 A classic six can also have any number of bathrooms.
 But it’s commonly one-and-a-half or two bathrooms in addition to the one connected to the maid’s room.
-A classic six apartment is a three-bedroom, two-bathroom unit with a separate, formal dining room.
+A classic six apartment is a three-bedroom apartment, two-bathroom unit with a separate, formal dining room.

 As you can imagine, they’re pretty sizable and, therefore, also expensive, especially in NYC.
-With how big and costly they are in NYC (more on that later), why are classic six apartments desirable?
+With how big and costly they are in NYC (more later), why are classic six apartments desirable?

 A classic five apartment usually does not have a maid’s room, whereas a classic seven apartment usually has an extra bedroom.
-Classic 8 apartments are scarce but often include a second maid’s room.
-Sometimes Classic 8 apartments also have an additional bathroom as well.
+Classic eight apartments are scarce but often include a second maid’s room.
+Sometimes Classic eight apartments also have an additional bathroom as well.

-If you’re lucky enough to find and buy a classic seven or a classic 8 apartment, then you’re fortunate because these rare 3 and 4 bedroom homes are considered trophy properties due to their rarity.
+Suppose you’re lucky enough to find and buy a classic seven or a classic 8 apartment.
+In that case, you’re fortunate because these rare 3 and 4 bedroom apartments are considered trophy properties due to their rarity.
 Three-bedroom apartments are rare, and four-bedroom apartments are almost unheard of.
 So be happy if you own one!

 Architects designed classic six apartments for families with a living maid.

 Nowadays, most people aren’t housing maids or servants in their apartments.
-But that doesn’t mean they aren’t still a desirable place to live.
-You can find Classic 6 apartments in Co-op buildings built between the 1920s and the 1940s.
+But that doesn’t mean they aren’t a desirable place to live—classic six apartments in Co-op buildings built between the 1920s and the 1940s.

 Those are primarily on Manhattan’s Upper West Side’s Upper East Side.

-Let’s take a look at a few of the main reasons that classic six apartments are still desirable to this day.
+Let’s look at a few main reasons why they are still desirable today.

-Square footage isn’t the only meaningful measure of space, especially where it comes at a premium like NYC.
+Square footage isn’t the only meaningful measure of space, especially where it comes at a premium, like in NYC.

 With ceiling heights typically at least nine feet, classic six apartments seem significantly more spacious than typical apartments with lower 8-foot, or even 7-foot, ceiling heights.